ValerioMC/forge-sslsj/README.md

         command: postgres -c 'config_file=/etc/postgresql/postgresql.conf'
     ```

-# Docker Setup

-To run this project locally, you will need to set up the following Docker images.

 ## SonarQube Docker Image

 To configure a local SonarQube server for code quality and code coverage analysis, you can use the official SonarQube